Castux/SnakeEyes/docs.md

 A `Die` object can be called like a function to get the probability of the given `outcome`.
 This will of course return 0 if the outcome is not possible on this die.

+### Die:explode(condition, rerolls)

+The common "explosion" dice mechanic: roll the die, and if the outcome matches the `condition`, reroll and add the result.
+Keep rerolling as long as the new results match condition, within the limit of `rerolls`.

+`condition` can either be a function (returning true for the outcomes that trigger the reroll), or a single value (the only outcome that triggers a reroll).

 ## `DiceCollection` object

 `DiceCollection` objects are created with the `..` operator for `Die` and `DiceCollection` (eg. `a .. b .. c`), or multiplying a die to the left by a number (`4 * d5`).